until 14 June

 At the time, they made the films “Netherlands out of NATO” and “Soldier's Handbook”.
 Both can be viewed during (un(h)armed.

-Photo: De Kritiese Filmers archive
+Photo on the left: De Kritiese Filmers archive

 Accessibility